xuchenCN/go-pssh/README.md

-go-pssh is a parallel ssh tool written in golang, which can define common or particular host configuration, use to deploy distributed system or execute some distributed programs like [tensorflow](tensorflow.org)
+go-pssh is a parallel ssh tool written in golang, which can define common or particular host configuration.
+Deploy distributed system or execute some distributed programs like [tensorflow](tensorflow.org)

 Feel free to [download release](/release) for your platform